The Ultimate Gold Royalty Stream:

 Gold is an effective long-term inflation hedge, and with inflation still elevated and eroding consumers’ purchasing power, protecting that buying power is still on everyone’s mind.

-Lastly, with the wars in Ukraine and Gaza, tensions with China, North Korea up to its usual tricks, and plenty of other threats, the world is not getting any safer.
-When there’s trouble, people flock to gold.
+Lastly, with the ongoing wars in Ukraine and Gaza, tensions with China, and North Korea up to its usual tricks, the world is not getting any safer.

-And Wheaton is the best way to profit from it.
 During the last gold bull market, it shot up 1,108%.
-That’s a 5X larger gain than the 211% gold returned in the bull run from 2005 to 2010…
+That’s a 5X larger gain than the 211% gold returned in the bull run from 2005 to 2010… all without options or risky leverage.

 If you’re looking to diversify your royalty streams after picking up some oil and gas royalties, Wheaton is the company to add to your portfolio.

-Action to Take: Buy Wheaton Precious Metals (NYSE: WPM) at market.
+Recommendation: Buy Wheaton Precious Metals (NYSE: WPM) at market.